Urban Agriculture Consortium

 The power of urban agriculture –

-The Urban Agriculture Consortium has, in partnership with many others, been developing and co-designing an innovative portfolio of complementary support ‘modules‘ to help amplify and accelerate the initiatives that we see are the most impactful, both systemically and in terms of human transformation.
+With two part-time coordinators running the project, UAC has, with partners across the consortium, been and co-designing, testing and delivering a portfolio of complementary support ‘modules’ to help amplify and accelerate the place-based initiatives and ideas that we see and feel are (and will be) the most impactful, systemically, and in terms of human transformation and ecological healing.

 Communities at the grass-roots are seeking change and a new movement of community-and-nature-led food projects and businesses is emerging and taking root.
 Often in unfavourable and volatile conditions.